addyosmani/backbone-fundamentals/README.md

 **Understanding `render()`**

 `render()` is an optional function that defines the logic for rendering a template.
-Backbone allows you to use any JavaScript templating solution, for this but for the purposes of this book, we'll opt for Underscore's micro-templating.
+We'll use Underscore's micro-templating in these examples, but remember you can use other templating frameworks if you prefer.

-The `_.template` method in underscore compiles JavaScript templates into functions which can be evaluated for rendering.
-In the above view, I'm passing the markup from a template with id `results-template` to be compiled.
-Next, I set the html for `el` (our DOM element for this view) the output of processing a JSON version of the model associated with the view through the compiled template.
+The `_.template` method in Underscore compiles JavaScript templates into functions which can be evaluated for rendering.
+In the above view, I'm passing the markup from a template with id `results-template` to `_.template()` to be compiled.
+Next, I set the html of the `el` DOM element to the output of processing a JSON version of the model associated with the view through the compiled template.

 Presto!
-This populates the template, giving you a data-complete set of markup in just a few short lines of code.
+This populates the template, giving you a data-complete block of markup in just a few short lines of code.

 **The `events` attribute**

-The Backbone `events` attribute allows us to attach event listeners to either custom selectors, or `el` if no selector is provided.
+The Backbone `events` attribute allows us to attach event listeners to either custom selectors, or directly to `el` if no selector is provided.
 An event takes the form `{"eventName selector": "callbackFunction"}` and a number of event-types are supported, including 'click', 'submit', 'mouseover', 'dblclick' and more.

 What isn't instantly obvious is that under the bonnet, Backbone uses jQuery's `.delegate()` to provide instant support for event delegation but goes a little further, extending it so that `this` always refers to the current view object.
-The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view otherwise you may incur exceptions.
+The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view.

 ###Collections

-Collections are basically sets of models and can be easily created by extending `Backbone.Collection`.
+Collections are sets of Models and are created by extending `Backbone.Collection`.

-Normally, when creating a collection you'll also want to pass through a property specifying the model that your collection will contain as well as any instance properties required.
+Normally, when creating a collection you'll also want to pass through a property specifying the model that your collection will contain, as well as any instance properties required.

-In the following example, we're creating a PhotoCollection containing the Photo models we previously defined.
+In the following example, we create a PhotoCollection that will contain our Photo models:

 ```javascript
 var PhotoCollection = Backbone.Collection.extend({